 Lecturer, Faculty of Integrated Technologies

 Dr Norazanita is currently a lecturer at Faculty of Integrated Technologies (FIT) teaching both Systems and Chemical and Process Engineering modules.
 She graduated with PhD at Loughborough University, United Kingdom in 2015.
 She studied both her Degree and Masters at the same University from 2006-2010.
 Took a year break to gain experience in working life at Energy Department at Prime Minister's Office as Project Officer.
-She decided to pursue her study at PhD level under Ministry of Education's Scholarship in 2011.
+She decided to pursue her study at PhD degree under Ministry of Education's Scholarship in 2011.

 Dr Norazanita's PhD research was focused on developing a portable membrane-based water purification system for natural disasters (especially floods) in developing countries.
 She emphasized on the latest technology at purifying contaminated water i.e. using membrane separation technology.
-As more than 90% disasters happen naturally, and 95% of the fatalities take place in the developing countries specifically Asia is the most vulnerable regions affected by disasters.
+As more than 90% disasters happen naturally, 95% of the fatalities happened in the developing countries specifically Asia, the most vulnerable regions affected by disasters.
 In the wake of disasters, the standard treatment for clean water production may not be accessible or fully functional.
 Over the last decade membrane technology has been considered to be one of the most effective techniques to treat contaminated water in emergency situations with high productivity due to several reasons.
 These techniques offer simple operation conditions in comparison to conventional techniques such as slow sand filtration, filtration/disinfection, and flocculation/chlorination.
 Moreover these techniques are cost effective, safe and feasible to operate.
 The idea of operating such device without electrical power supply and chemicals would be advantageous in the events of disasters, while waiting for aid to arrive.